 - The Hive Nightclub

-So there you have it, your one day in Edinburgh itinerary.
+So there you have it, your one day itinerary to Edinburgh.
 If you are visiting this incredible city and have any other questions on what to expect, leave us a comment down below.
 We love to chat about this stuff!
 If you have already been, let us know how it was!
-Did you check out the views from Arthurs Seat, or visit Edinburgh Castle?
+Did you get visit the castle?
+Did you manage the trip without getting caught in the rain?
 Let us know in the comments below!

-Also, remember to share this with your friends and family that you are going to share this experience with.
-Sharing is caring and we want to ensure that everyone enjoys their time in this beautiful part of Scotland.
+Also, remember to share this with your friends and family that you are going to share this amazing experience with.
+Sharing is caring and we want to ensure that everyone is fully prepared to maximise their experience completing this stunning walk.

 If you are planning a Scotland trip soon then check out our other Scotland content right here.
 Come and find us on social media to see where we are currently exploring.
-Tag us in your photos from your bungee jump experience and we will share them with the rest of our community of explorers and backpackers.
+Tag us in your photos from your stay and we will share them with the rest of our community of explorers and backpackers.

-- Isle of Skye Itinerary – One Day on the Isle of Skye
+- Edinburgh to Isle of Skye Itinerary – Haggis Adventures Skye High Review

 This article may contain affiliate links that provide us with a small income.
 For more information read our Affiliate page.